EyasuTeshome/shifttracker/job-search/check-in-on-your-dream-job.md

 ### Check-in on your dream companies' norms and cultures

-In the lesson "Learn the norms and culture of your future workplace", you created a list of norms and cultures that you wanted to see in your future company.
+In the lesson "[_Learn the norms and culture of your future workplace_](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/learn-the-norms-and-culture-of-your-future-workplace.md)", you created a list of norms and cultures that you wanted to see in your future company.
 This is a great time to review your dream company list and ask yourself: do these companies have the norms and cultures I want?
 If they don't you can go back to the list of similar companies you identified in the industry and see if they have the norms and cultures you are interested in.
 Knowing company norms and cultures that fit you can enable you to ask the right questions in interviews so that you can determine whether the dream company you want to work for fits your style.

 - [A quick reminder of my preferred norms and cultures in my dream company](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/learn-the-norms-and-culture-of-your-future-workplace.md)